Jmoepi/hackathon-repo/README.md

-# Township Trader Toolkit
+# local Trader Toolkit

-Township Trader Toolkit is a modern, mobile-friendly business management app for small businesses and street vendors.
+local Trader Toolkit is a modern, mobile-friendly business management app for small businesses and street vendors.
 Built with Next.js, React, and Tailwind CSS, it provides:

 - **Inventory Management**: Track products, update stock, and get low-stock alerts.
 - **Payments**: Generate QR codes for digital payments, with a realistic mock payment provider (pending → webhook → paid) for demos.
 Easily swap to Paystack/Flutterwave later.